 For complete information, contact the Financial Aid Office.

 2. Scholarships Scholarships are a great way to fund your education.
 More and more are made available every day, and they don't have to be paid back!
 You can apply for need-based scholarships which take into account your financial needs, and/or merit-based scholarships that are awarded for academic and personal achievement.

 3. Payment Plan or Payment in Full Paying your tuition is easy with NMJC's NelNet Payment Plan.
 It breaks your expenses into monthly payments, and if you plan ahead, you can pay for a semester’s expenses over four or five months.

 4. Veterans' Benefits Financial benefits are available for veterans.
-For more information, please contact the veteran registrar.
+For more information, please contact the veteran services.

-NMJC is fully certified by the state of New Mexico for VA Education Benefits (G.I.
-Bill).
+NMJC is approved by the New Mexico Department of Veterans' Services State Approving Agency (GI Bill ®).
 Most NMJC course offerings are approved and meet veteran’s educational assistance criteria under federal and state laws.

-Tuition waivers are available for students who qualify for in-state tuition from out-of-state status under the various federal programs (Chapter 30 & 33) and state legislative action.
+Tuition waivers are available for students who qualify for in-state tuition from out-of-state status under the various federal programs and state legislative action.
 For specific information, contact the VA Registrar.

 VA benefits for qualified students are computed on full-time or part-time academic status.
 Full-time students are those who maintain twelve (12) or more credit hours throughout a 16-week semester.